wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Improved: Performance improvements on SQL and CSV parsing
 * Fixed: Plugin deactivation issue fixed and updated the code.
 * Fixed: Links in the cells makes problems with the "quote"
-* Fixed: Loading content from more than one colunm
+* Fixed: Loading content from more than one column
 * Fixed: Custom Post type issues fixed

 = 3.2.0 =